Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 We next outline examples of holonomy reductions for conformal structures.
 Let $M$ be a smooth manifold of dimension $n\geq 3$.
 Then a conformal structure of signature $(p,q)$ on $M$ is given by an equivalence class $[g]$ of pseudo--Riemannian metrics of signature $(p,q)$ on $M$.
 Here two metrics $g$ and $\hat g$ are considered equivalent if there is a positive smooth function $f:M\to\Bbb R$ such that $\hat g=fg$.
 It is a classical result going back to E.~Cartan that an oriented conformal structure can be equivalently described as a parabolic geometry of type $(G,P)$, where $G=SO(p+1,q+1)$ and $P\subset G$ is the stabiliser of an isotropic ray in the standard representation $\Bbb R^{p+1,q+1}$ of $G$.
 The corresponding grading on the Lie algebra $\frak g$ of $G$ has the form $\frak g=\frak g_{-1}\oplus\frak g_0\oplus\frak g_1$, with $\frak g_0=\frak{co}(p,q)$ (the Lie algebra of the conformal group of signature $(p,q)$), $\frak g_{-1}\cong\Bbb R^{p,q}$ and $\frak g_1\cong (\Bbb R^{p,q})^*$ as representations of $\frak g_0$.

+We will need the \textit{standard tractor bundle}, which is associated to the (restriction to $P$ of the) standard representation $\Bbb R^{p+1,q+1}$ of $G$.
+It inherits a canonical linear connection from the conformal Cartan connection.
+By construction, it carries a natural bundle metric $h$ of signature $(p+1,q+1)$, the tractor metric, and the isotropic line stabilised by $P$ gives rise to a line subbundle $\Cal T^1\subset\Cal T$, whose fibres are isotropic with respect to $h$.
+The orthogonal spaces to these preferred isotropic lines fit together to form a subbundle $\Cal T^0\subset\Cal T$ of corank one, so we obtain a filtration $\Cal T^1\subset \Cal T^0\subset\Cal T$ of the tractor bundle.

-The first group of examples we discuss is one in which the curved orbit decomposition is trivial, since there is only one $P$--type in this case.
+The first group of examples is related to generalised Fefferman constructions.
+In these cases, the curved orbit decomposition is trivial, since there is only one $P$--type.
 This does not mean that our results are vacuous in these cases, however.
 On the one hand, we may conclude from just looking at the homogeneous model that also in curved cases the solutions obtained from such a restriction cannot have any zeroes.
-On the other, we immediately see that in this case we get an reduced Cartan geometry over the whole manifold.
+On the other, we immediately see that in this case we get a reduced Cartan geometry over the whole manifold.
+Since these cases are quite well studied in the literature, we only discuss them very briefly.

 The most classical example of this situation comes up when both $p$ and $q$ are odd, say $p=2p'+1$ and $q=2q'+1$.
 Then we have the subgroup $U(p'+1,q'+1)\subset SO(2p'+2,2q'+2)$, which looks like a good candidate for a holonomy group.
-In the language of section 2, we have to look at the homogeneous space $\Cal O$ of $G$ which consists of all complex structures $J$ on $\Bbb R^{(2p'+2,2q'+2)}$, which are orthogonal (or equivalently skew--symmetric) with respect to the standard inner product.
-This exactly means that the standard inner product can be extended to a Hermitian inner product with respect to $J$.
+In the language of Section 2, we have to look at the homogeneous space $\Cal O$ of $G$ which consists of all complex structures $J$ on $\Bbb R^{(2p'+2,2q'+2)}$, which are orthogonal (or equivalently skew--symmetric) with respect to the standard inner product.
+It is clear then that such a holonomy reduction in the curved case is given by the choice of a complex structure $\Cal J$ on the bundle $\Cal T$, which is skew symmetric with respect to the tractor metric $h$ and parallel with respect to (the connection induced by) the standard tractor connection.